-Our 2007 Bonus Plan provided each executive with a target bonus amount that could be earned based on achievement relative to three goals: (i) Gross Profit (weighted at 50%), (ii) Pre-Tax Income (weighted at 20%), and (iii) an individual performance component (weighted at 30%).
-The target bonus amount for each named executive officer was approved by the Compensation Committee and was based on our forecasted operating results, the strategic value of the position to the organization's goals, and the Chief Executive Officer's recommendation for the executive officers reporting to him.
-The formula used to determine payments under the 2007 Bonus Plan was approved by the Compensation Committee with the goal of aligning executive cash compensation with our profitability and individual performance.
+Our 2008 Bonus Plan provided each executive with a target bonus amount that could be earned based on achievement relative to three goals: (i) Gross Profit (weighted at 50%), (ii) Pre-Tax Income (weighted at 20%), and (iii) an individual performance component (weighted at 30%) whereby an executive officer's actual bonus amount may be reduced by up to 30% of the target amount at the discretion of the Chief Executive Officer and the Compensation Committee.
+The target bonus amount for each named executive officer was approved by the Compensation Committee and was based on our forecasted operating results, the Compensation Committee's determination of the strategic value of the position to the organization's goals, and the Chief Executive Officer's recommendation for the executive officers reporting to him.
+The formula used to determine payments under the 2008 Bonus Plan was approved by the Compensation Committee with the goal of aligning executive cash compensation with our profitability and individual performance.

-To that end, the 2007 Bonus Plan used the following payout formula:
+To that end, the 2008 Bonus Plan used the following payout formula:

-- 0% of the target bonus amount if less than 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved, provided, that the 2007 Bonus Plan permits the grant of discretionary bonuses based upon individual performance in an amount up to 15% of the target bonus amount; - 50% of the target bonus amount if 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("threshold"); - 100% of the target bonus amount if 100% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("target"); - 150% of the target bonus amount if 120% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("maximum"); - the bonus amount attributable to the Gross Profit and Pre-Tax Income goals, if any, is prorated based upon the level of actual performance achieved for each component above 80% up to the maximum (after giving effect to the relative weight ascribed to each); and - the bonus amount attributable to individual performance (up to 30% of the target bonus amount) is then determined by the Chief Executive Officer and approved by the Compensation Committee in the case of all executive officers (other than the Chief Executive Officer), and determined and approved by the Compensation Committee in the case of the Chief Executive Officer.
+- 0% of the target bonus amount if less than 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved, provided, that the 2008 Bonus Plan permits the grant of discretionary bonuses based upon individual performance in an amount up to 15% of the target bonus amount; - 50% of the target bonus amount if 80% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("threshold"); - 100% of the target bonus amount if 100% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("target"); - 150% of the target bonus amount if 120% of the corporate Gross Profit and Pre-Tax Income goals were achieved ("maximum"); - the bonus amount attributable to the Gross Profit and Pre-Tax Income goals, if any, is prorated based upon the level of actual performance achieved for each component above 80% up to the maximum (after giving effect to the relative weight ascribed to each); and - the bonus amount attributable to individual performance (up to 30% of the target bonus amount) is then determined by the Chief Executive Officer and approved by the Compensation Committee in the case of all executive officers (other than the Chief Executive Officer), and determined and approved by the Compensation Committee in the case of the Chief Executive Officer.

-Following the end of 2007, the Compensation Committee compared Amkor's actual performance to the 2007 Bonus Plan's performance targets for 2007 and applied the 2007 bonus formula to this actual performance.
-Applying the pre-established bonus formula to this financial performance resulted in bonuses at 103% of target levels.
+Following the end of 2008, the Compensation Committee compared Amkor's actual performance to the 2008 Bonus Plan's performance targets for 2008 and applied the 2008 bonus formula to this actual performance.
+Applying the pre-established bonus formula to this financial performance resulted in bonuses at 75% of target levels.

-For 2007, the target and actual bonus amounts paid to our named executive officers were as follows:
+For 2008, the target and actual bonus amounts paid to our named executive officers were as follows:

-Executive 2007 Target Bonus Amount 2007 Actual Bonus Amount(1)
+Executive 2008 Target Bonus Amount 2008 Actual Bonus Amount(1)

-James J. Kim \$ 1,250,000 \$ 1,288,000
+James J. Kim \$ 1,750,000 \$ 0(2)

-Kenneth T. Joyce 340,000 350,000
+Kenneth T. Joyce 500,000 375,000

-Joanne Solomon 150,000(2) 155,000
+Joanne Solomon 319,000 239,250

-Oleg Khaykin 550,000 567,000
+Gil C. Tily 375,000 281,250

-KyuHyun Kim 350,000 360,000
+KyuHyun Kim 392,000 294,000

-James M. Fusaro 275,000 283,000

-(1) Actual bonuses were paid at 103% of target amount based on attainment of the performance criteria in accordance with the payout formula set forth above.
+- (1) Actual bonuses were paid at 75% of target amount based on attainment of the performance criteria in accordance with the payout formula set forth above. - (2) To lead by example with respect to the Company's cost reduction initiatives, prior to any bonus award to Mr. Kim, he recommended to the Compensation Committee that he receive no bonus for 2008, and the Committee approved that recommendation.

-(2) Ms. Solomon's target bonus amount was increased from \$80,000 in connection with her appointment as an executive officer.